coerce to a list of characters

 For recursive definitions it is often preferable to test for the end

-of a list using endp
+of a list using endp instead of null; see endp.

-is a Common Lisp function.
+Null is a Common Lisp function.
 See any Common Lisp

 documentation for more information.